-The Trustees of the IETF Trust have reviewed the appeal from John C. Klensin dated July 18, 2009 (see http://trustee.ietf.org/appeal/Klensin-2009-07-18.txt for the full text of the appeal) and subsequent email discussions, with the following results.
+The Trustees of the IETF Trust have reviewed the appeal from John C. Klensin dated July 18, 2009 (see the mail archive for full text of the appeal) and subsequent email discussions, with the following results.

 First, the Trustees have prepared and circulated the “Trust Policy & Procedures” for community review.
 The draft document was sent to the IETF and other mail lists on 17 August 2009 with a subject of “Proposed Policy for Modifications to Trust Legal Provisions (TLP)” and is available at http://trustee.ietf.org/docs/Standard-Procedure-for-Modifying-the-TLP.txt.
 The Trustees prepared this set of procedure to ensure transparency.
 The procedures have been circulated to ensure that they are actually in line with community expectations.
 From the ongoing discussion it is clear to the Trust that the document as published does not capture the fine distinctions between policy (as set by the community) and procedures (as proposed by the Trust and reviewed by the community).
 When the community discussion is complete, the resulting document will be announced and posted on the IETF Trust web page.

 Second, the Trustees have obtained professional assistance for scribing and, while the Trustees are still looking for volunteer scribes, the Trustees will continue to use professional assistance for as long as is necessary.
 With this help, the Trustees have posted all Minutes for 2008 and 7 out of 10 Minutes for 2009.
 The remaining Minutes are in the process of preparation and review and should be posted in September.
 We have heard your later message on the sparseness of some of the descriptions and will try to improve the content to be more descriptive on what transpired.